klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S03_CPUs_accelerator_features.md

 reused 64-bit registers from the floating point unit, so both could not be used together.
 Two years later, in 1999, intel introduced the first version of SSE, which used new 128-bit registers.
-The MMX and SSE instruction sets made it feasible to process audio on the CPU and quickly erased the market of higher-end sound cards with DSPs.
+The MMX and SSE instruction sets made it feasible to process audio on the CPU and soon eliminated the market of higher-end sound cards with DSPs.
 The SSE instruction set continued to evolve for several generations and also adopted support for floating point computing.
 It became essential to get the full performance out of Intel CPUs in scientific codes.